nipeshkc7/dev-logs/README.md

 * **ESC** : Escape text-inserting mode
 * **:x** : Save and quit

-### Navigation

-* Navigation is done by the 'j', 'k', 'l', 'h' keys.
-Moving back and forth through words is done by the keys 'w', 'e', 'b'.

 ### Plugins

 These are some of the really useful plugins for vim: